-This all-American throwback sandwich popped up in the midwest around the 1930s becoming a staple of lunch counters and home kitchens alike.
-There’s a reason Sloppy Joe’s have remained popular for so long: kids love them and they’re a cinch to whip up.
-This recipe also uses ingredients you can find around the house and comes together relatively quickly.
-You can use a skillet to brown the onion, bell pepper, and ground beef if you want to shave off 5 minutes of cook time, but we don’t like to do dishes so we opted to brown everything in our trusty Suvie pans.
-Choose whatever method works best for you.
+This all-American throwback sandwich popped up in the midwest in the 1930s, becoming a staple of lunch counters and home kitchens alike.
+There’s a reason Sloppy Joes have remained popular for so long: kids love them and they are a cinch to whip up.
+This recipe also uses pantry staples, so you may have everything you need to make this delicious recipe on hand right now.
 This recipe makes great leftovers so make sure you save some for lunch tomorrow!

 Slow Cook: Sloppy Joe's